-Jacques-André made his name and fortune as a famous French-American parachutist and co-founded of Parachutes, Inc., which produced parachuting equipment and opened the first parachuting school in the United States.
+Jacques-André made his name and fortune as a famous French-American parachutist and co-founder of Parachutes, Inc., which produced parachuting equipment and opened the first parachuting school in the United States.
 He is credited as a key figure in popularizing parachuting in America and has been referred to as the “father of American skydiving.”
 In 1985 he wrote the children’s book “Coe: The Good Dragon at the Center of the World” about a dragon that lived at the center of the world, which served as the inspiration behind the town’s creation.

-After Istel was unanimously voted mayor, in a 2-0 vote, he erected a pyramid to mark the exact spot of the world’s “center.”
+After Istel was unanimously voted mayor, in a 3-0 vote, he erected a pyramid to mark the exact spot of the world’s “center.”
 Over the last 25-years, Istel added many sights to his town, including a beautiful traditional-style church on a man-made hillside (modeled after a church in Brittany), a lone outdoor 25-foot staircase that was formerly part of the Eiffel Tower, a checkered field of flowers, and a 15-foot bronze sundial that incorporates Michelangelo’s Arm of God.
-The most ambitious of his additions is the World Commemorative Center®, which currently consists of 18 one-hundred foot triangle-shaped granite walls, meant to “engrave in granite highlights of the collective memory of humanity.”
-The completed subjects so far include “The History of Humanity", "The History of the United States”, “The History of the Korean War" (in which Istel served), “The History of French Aviation”, and “The History of the French Foreign Legion", among others.
-Jacques-André hopes to build a hundred of these walls to surround the church in a fish-shaped outline.
+The most ambitious of his additions is the Museum of History in Granite, World Heritage Site candidate (“Design worth the trip” TIME magazine), which currently consists of 18 one-hundred foot triangle-shaped granite monuments, meant to “engrave in granite highlights of the collective memory of humanity.”
+The completed subjects so far include “The History of Arizona”, “The History of California”, “The History of the United States”, “The United States Marine Corps Korean War Memorial” (in which Istel served), “The History of French Aviation”, and “The History of the French Foreign Legion”.
+The eight monument “History of Humanity” is built but only 30% engraved to date.
+Two new monuments will have “Animals of the World”.